minghl/Video-React-Redux-Node-MongoDB/README.md

 6. Classify the videos in different categories and show the videos your subcriptions.
 7. White and black modes.

 The website link is: https://mhtube.minghaodev.com

+The following picture is the outlook of this website:

 Hope you like it ：)